Thom Druffel

 Legislative style

-Proactive sponsor of resolutions recognizing community achievements and advocating for public health and housing solutions.
+Proactive sponsor of resolutions recognizing community achievements and advocating for public safety and housing solutions.

-- •Resolution honoring the Tennessee State University Men’s Basketball Team for their championship win.
+- •Recognized the Tennessee State University Men’s Basketball Team for their championship win.

 Voting record